Update: March 7, 2022

 The plaintiffs are also represented by Jeanne M. Christensen and Julia L. Elmaleh-Sachs, attorneys at Wigdor LLP, a New York–based law firm that has won landmark victories for victims of false advertising, racial and gender-based discrimination, and harassment.

 Join Us—Help Stop the Suffering of Chickens

 When animals are used by a business for profit, they always suffer.
 The best way to help chickens is to stop eating their eggs and flesh.
 And thanks to delicious vegan alternatives, it’s never been easier to replace eggs and chicken flesh in everyday cooking.
-Click the button below to get even more vegan tips:
+Click the button below to join PETA’s 3-week vegan challenge: